Thursday is the Thanksgiving national holiday, when federal, state and municipal offices are closed.

-Virtual meeting information will be provided on the City calendar at cityofgroton.com in the meeting agenda.
-Mayor & Council and Committee of the Whole will broadcast live on GMTV.
+Virtual meeting information will be provided on the city calendar at cityofgroton.com in the meeting agenda.
+Mayor & City Council and Committee of the Whole meetings will broadcast live on GMTV.

-Virtual meeting information will be provided on agendasuite.org/iip/groton under each meeting.
-Town Council, Committee of the Whole and Representative Town Meetings will be broadcast live on GMTV.
+Virtual meeting information will be provided on agendasuite.org/iip/groton under the meeting.
+Town Council, Committee of the Whole and Representative Town Meetings will be broadcasted live on GMTV.
 Links to Board of Education meetings are available under the Board of Education section at grotonschools.org.

-Monday — Board of Education, 6 p.m., remote meeting.
+Monday — Resilience and Sustainability Task Force special meeting, 5 p.m., virtual meeting; Board of Education, 6 p.m., virtual meeting.

-Tuesday — RTM Finance Committee Special Meeting, 6:30 p.m., Virtual Meeting; Noank Fire District Zoning Commission special meeting, 7 p.m., virtual meeting.
+Tuesday — RTM Civilian and Oversight Research Committee special meeting, 5 p.m., virtual meeting; Noank Fire District Park Commission, 7 p.m., Noank Fire House; Noank Fire District Zoning Commission special meeting, 7 p.m., virtual meeting.

-Monday — Public Safety Commission, 6 p.m., Town Hall, Council Chambers/virtual meeting.
+Monday — Public Safety Commission, 6 p.m., virtual meeting.

 Visit norwichct.org for details on how to access remote meetings.